A Framework for Enhancing Deep Neural Networks Against Adversarial Malware

 \textbf{Hyper-parameter Settings.} All of the DNNs we use have two fully-connected hidden layers (each layer having 160 neurons), use the ReLU activation function, and are optimized by Adam with epochs 30, mini-batch size 128, and learning rate 0.001.
-For Adversarial Regularization, we preform the inner maximization via Adam (with learning rate 0.01).
+For Adversarial Regularization, we perform the inner maximization via Adam (with learning rate 0.01).
 Our preliminary experiments suggest us to set iterations $T=60$.
-The starting point is chosen from $K=5$ initialized points with salt-and-pepper noises, which have a noise ratio $\eta^r$ chose uniformly at random from $0$ to $\eta_{max}^r=10\%$.
-This means at most $10\%$ of the features can be changed by salt-and-pepper noises.
-For ensembles, we train 5 Binarization+AR classifiers, each of which is learned from a $80\%$ data randomly selected from the training set, with a $\Lambda=0.5$ fraction of features.
+The starting point is chosen from $K=5$ initialized points with salt-and-pepper noises, which have a noise ratio $\epsilon^r$ chose uniformly at random from $0$ to $\epsilon_{max}^r=10\%$.
+This means at most $10\%$ of the features can be changed by salt-and-pepper noises in each training round.
+For the ensemble, we train 5 Binarization+AR classifiers, each of which is learned from an $80\%$ data randomly selected from the training set, with a $\Lambda=0.5$ fraction of features.
 We augment the training set for the last three classifiers as described in Section \ref{sec:basic_ana}.